 Step 3.
-Put the mouse on the new folder, select the checkbox in front, and click the "Download" button and wait for the process to complete.
+Put the mouse on the new folder, select the checkbox in front, click the "Download" button, and wait for the process to complete.

 Step 4.
-Log in your Google Drive account.
+Log in to your Google Drive account.

 Note: The new folder will become a .zip file after it’s downloaded to the local PC.
-If you want to upload folder to your Google Drive, you need to unzip that.zip file first.
+If you want to upload those downloaded data to your Google Drive, you need to unzip the .zip file first.

-If you have installed Dropbox and Google Drive app on your computer, then you can directly migrate files from Dropbox to Google Drive by "Drag and Drop".
+If you have installed Dropbox and Google Drive apps on your computer, then you can directly migrate data from Dropbox to Google Drive by "Drag and Drop".